 We were there for total 6 Nights, out of which 2 Nights we spent in Lachung, Lachen.
 So the Hotel Costs is of 4 night with all the meals.

 As far as I remember, our total cost for the trip from Home to Home was 40k for 1 week for 5 persons.
 Ofcourse that includes too many Momo’s @ 30/- and Thukpas here and there.

 Development Area -> M.G.Marg shared cabs take 10/- per head.
 But while returning from M.G.Marg you’ll never find a shared cab.
 So you need to book it exclusively for 80/- – 100/-.
 Depends on your bargaining.
 Some day we got for 70/- and some day for 90/-.

 Hotel Maa Yang : +919748659918 / +919432491159

 North Sikkim, Nathulla Pass and Sightseeing Tours booked from Lama Tour and Travels.
 It’s run by an young women, Binita Lama.
 You can call her or whatsapp her at +919832079292 / +919734983536.
 She has recently started her Hotel Business too in Development Area, Gangtok.
 Lamaz Residency : Lamaz Residency

-We didn’t stayed there, as the prices were bit high than our budget.
+We didn’t stayed there, as the prices were a bit high than our budget.
 We had a budget of around 1000/- for a room (for 5 people!!).
-Though she gave us discount, but still it was not upto the mark.
+Though she gave us a discount, still it was too high for us.